 The symbol was adopted by Christians in the Middle Ages as a decoration for Advent, helping people focus on the true meaning of Christmas.

 A popular evergreen at Christmas time is the holly leaf.
 This has prickly edges and represents the crown of thorns used at Jesus' Crucifixion.
-(The word 'holly' could well originate from 'holy' - see Holy Cross.)
-The candles represent Jesus who came to the world as a light over darkness (John 3:19-21).
-The wreath symbolizes everalasting life, guaranteed to those who accept Christ's salvation.
+(The word 'holly' might be associated with 'holy' - see Holy Cross.)
+The candles on Christmas tree or wreath represent Jesus who came to the world as a light over darkness (John 3:19-21).
+The wreath symbolizes everlasting life, guaranteed to those who accept Christ's salvation.

 Where a cross itself is made from leaves, such as the Christmas Cross, it is sometimes called a Wreath Cross.
 But this is a misnomer; by definition, a wreath is circular.